parsleyhealth/recruiting/README.md

 > Extensions are available, just ask!

-### Requirements

-I would like you to create a **multi-step** or **multi-screen** patient ingest form that gathers the following data.
-Please use your best judgement on what sorts of questions to ask.

-* **Demographic data**: name, email, address, birthdate, etc.
-* **Medical history information**: family history, medications, diseases, allergies.
-* **Acceptance of a contract** (lorem ipsum text is fine).
-* Several steps should be used to organize the information, with no full page reload between them.
-* The current step and its place in the series of steps, should be indicated.

-Then, finishing up:

-* Present a **wrap-up or summary screen** prior to submission where you print the collected data, and which allows the patient to go back and edit if any information was entered incorrectly.
-* Simulate submitting the data to a REST API endpoint by **printing the payload to the console**.
-* **Reset the form** and return the user to the initial state.

 ### Evaluation & priorities

 Within your brief **3 hour time limit** I hope you'll prioritize the following, in this order.
-Consider this an iterative process: get it working on sound principles first, then start adding layers of refinement as time allows.
+Consider this an iterative process — get it working on sound principles first, then refine and polish as time allows.

+1. Make it work!
+2. Clean and clear code (hopefully you didn't sacrifice this to make it work)
+3. Project organization
-1. Planning: tools to use, implementation strategy, very basic UX concerns like what to ask for where
+4. Planning: tools used, implementation strategy, basic UX concerns like what to ask for where
-2. Project organization
-3. Cleanliness and clarity of code!
-4. Making it work! (your results might be crude, but don't worry)
-5. Management of data internally, for example, state handling
+5. Make it look good - just use Bootstrap, a Material theme, or whatever you're comfortable with
-6. Consideration of pertinent questions and collected data
+6. Management of data, state, and events internally
-7. General polish of execution
-8. Consideration of UX — not that you have to go deep on design, any style framework is fine
+7. Code quality details
+  - Type, variable, property checking
+  - Failing fast, for better debugging
+8. Extra polish, concern and care will be noticed

+Less important details:

+* How you host your project.
+This is a front-end focused position.
+Please consider a simple cheap (or free) static file host like **GitHub Pages**, or **S3**.
+* The language or framework you use.
+Please use whatever you are most comfortable with to finish this.
+(Though I think it might be hard to accomplish the code style and organization objectives above with vanilla JS or jQuery)
+* Tests are great, but I doubt you'll have time.

 ### Delivery of project